xincryptedx/memory-cards/README.md

 # Memory Cards Game

 This is a memory game built with React.
-The app fetches card images from the [https://www.deckofcardsapi.com/](Deck of Cards API).
+The app fetches card images from the [Deck of Cards API](https://www.deckofcardsapi.com/).
 Users are tasked with selecting from a random selection of cards without picking the same card twice.

 Try the game [](here).
 (NYI)